.50 Remington Navy

-The .50 Remington Navy is a .50 in American rimfire handgun cartridge.
+The .50 Remington Navy / 13x21mmRF is a .50 in American rimfire handgun cartridge.

+History

 Introduced for the Remington Navy single-shot, rolling block pistol in 1865, the low-velocity round loaded a 290 gr bullet over 23 gr of black powder.

 The rimfire version was replaced in 1866 by a centerfire equivalent.
 A Boxer-primed version remained commercially available until World War I.

-The power of the .50 Remington was not great, but the heavy bullet, even at comparatively low velocity, made it "a rather potent handgun round".
+The power of the .50 Remington was less than average, but the heavy bullet, even at comparatively low velocity, made it "a rather potent handgun round".